caretak3r/secrets-router/TESTING_WORKFLOW.md

 - Both test deployments complete successfully using the orchestrator approach
 - All pods reach Running status with Ready condition, supported by startupProbe configuration
 - Secrets router responds to health checks (/healthz, /readyz) with proper Dapr connectivity
-- Sample clients can communicate with secrets router using in-cluster DNS
+- Sample clients can communicate with secrets router using simplified `secrets-router` service name
-- Service discovery works correctly in same-namespace scenario (Test 1)
+- Service discovery works correctly in same-namespace scenario (Test 1) with auto-generated env vars
-- Cross-namespace failure modes are properly demonstrated (Test 2)
+- Cross-namespace limitations are documented and manual procedures verified (Test 2)
-- Override files contain only values that differ from base chart defaults
+- Override files contain only values that differ from base chart defaults (no manual env overrides for same-namespace)
 - Dapr sidecar injection and mTLS establishment verified via readiness probe
+- Service name is consistently `secrets-router` (not `{release-name}-secrets-router`)
+- Environment variables `SECRETS_ROUTER_URL` and `TEST_NAMESPACE` correctly derived from `.Release.Namespace`

 ## Performance and Health Notes